Biochar in Agriculture Toolkit

 Biochar Application

 Biochars can be added to soil as a stable carbon amendment through multiple processes.
-Biochars can be applied in cropping systems to the soil surface and incorporated like other soil amendments or they can be banded or injected, depending on the physical properties of the biochars.
+Biochars can be applied in cropping systems to the soil surface and incorporated like other soil amendments, or they can be banded or injected, depending on the physical properties of the biochars.
 In perennial systems, like vineyards or orchards, or in container production, biochars can be applied with minimal incorporation or as part of a soil media mixture.
 The right application method is dependent on the physical properties and qualities of the biochar, which vary widely depending on the feedstock and pyrolysis process that was used to produce the biochar as well as any post-production treatment, and the production system.

 Managing biochar applications for soil health and carbon sequestration requires matching the right biochar with the right soil at the right rate for the right purpose.
 You can work with a conservation professional to assess your soils, identify resource concerns, and develop a conservation plan to improve soil health and the resources on your land.
 If there is an existing resource concern that can be addressed through biochar application, the conservation professional you work with will help you decide which biochars and application methods are best for your soils and concerns.
 You can also use biochar decision support tools to select the best type of biochar and amendment rates for your soil.